 First off, the general Goodreads goal.
 I wanted to read 125 books this year, and I read 142.
 Despite that leap, I'm only going to aim for 100 books in 2022.
 I want to read slower, feel less guilty about reading slumps, and focus more on my writing.

 My son's Goodreads goal was 200 books, and he "only" read 165.
 I set his goal as high as it used to be because we'd read picture books together, but now we mostly read chapter books.
 He also reads on his own, so it's understandable he's reading fewer books even if we still read just as much.
-So his goal for 2022 will also be 100, because there are some picture books I can't resist reading to him!
+So his goal for 2022 will be 80, because there are some picture books I can't resist reading to him!
 So much good stuff out there, so my librarian heart needs an outlet.

 It's hard to choose my favorite books of the year.
 This year I did my Beverly Cleary author study, and so many of those are amazing books, even as an adult reader.
 I also read a lot of small press books, and those are fantastic as well.
 If I was on my game, I could have done round-up posts for Beverly Cleary on her own, middle grade, young adult, graphic novel, small press, and adult books.
 And probably more subdivisions if I really tried.